Pencil: Stenography

 Stenographer's pencils, also known as a steno pencil, are expected to be very reliable, and their lead is break-proof.
 Nevertheless, steno pencils are sometimes sharpened at both ends to enhance reliability.
 They are round to avoid pressure pain during long texts.

 Golf

 Golf pencils are usually short (a common length is 9 cm) and very cheap.
-They are also known as library pencils, as many libraries offer them as disposable, leak-proof writing instruments.
+They are also known as library pencils, as many libraries offer them as disposable writing instruments with scratch paper to make notes, such as looking up materials in the card catalog to note their location.